-BTEC International Level 3 Frequently asked questions
+BTEC International Level 3 digital resources Frequently asked questions

 Frequently asked questions

 In light of the current changes to the BTEC offer, we have compiled this list of FAQs to help make things easier.